 Few products will actually have to carry the UKNI mark, since it only applies to products which require independent certification.
 It does not apply to products which are self-certified by the manufacturer.
 Even where independent certification is required, most manufacturers will go to an EU Notified Body since this will give them a CE mark which they can use anywhere in Europe.

 What needs immediate action?

-Unrelated to the UK’s withdrawal from the EU, important changes to manufacturers’ obligations are being introduced in July 2021 by Regulation (EU)2019/1020, which is likely to impact UK and other non-EU based manufacturers wishing to sell into the EU single market.
-This regulation has been introduced with the intention of better defending the EU single market against non-compliant products and avoiding gaps in the enforcement system, particular in view of the increasing number of products being offered for sale online to end users within the EU.
-It states that for manufacturers based outside the EU, the EU-based responsible economic operator must be one of the following:
+Unrelated to the UK’s withdrawal from the EU, important changes to manufacturers’ obligations were introduced in July 2021 by Regulation (EU)2019/1020, which impacts UK and other non-EU based manufacturers wishing to sell into the EU single market.
+This regulation has been introduced with the intention of better defending the EU single market against non-compliant products and avoiding gaps in the enforcement system, particularly in view of the increasing number of products being offered for sale online to end users within the EU.
+It states that for manufacturers based outside the EU, there must be a responsible economic operator who is based in the EU and who is either:

 - an importer